-You spend the first 20 minutes of the service with a numbing cream on because, ummmm, hello, it’s needles.
-Fortunately for me my esthetician Amy Bransford, is one of my best friends so we typically spend that time catching up and hanging out in her latest business venture SparrowHawk Studio, a female centric tattoo parlor within walking distance from my house.
+You spend the first 20 minutes of the service with numbing cream on because, ummmm, hello, it’s needles.
+Fortunately for me, my esthetician Amy Bransford, is one of my best friends so we typically spend that time catching up and hanging out in her latest business venture SparrowHawk Studio, a female-centric tattoo parlor within walking distance from my house.
 Double win.

 Once my skin is numb, she passes the pen like device over my skin.
 The only time it gets uncomfortable is closer to my temple, but other than that it’s painless.
 The pen part only takes about 15-20 minutes.

 When the service is done she sends me on my way with a wound healing cream and a moisturizer from the device manufacturer, but I toss those and use Marie Veronique Barrier Repair Serum with great results.

 Obviously everyone is different, but I am usually red so book my appointments for later in the day and then head home afterwards.
 When I say red I mean like an intense sunburn.
 It’s gets a little more red on day 2 along with a feeling of dryness and tightening on day 3.
 After about 3-5 days I notice little to no redness.